How the past 24 hours have changed Brexit

 Staying in the EU

 What is it?
-If May can't get her version of a deal past the DUP, if neither "soft" nor "hard" Brexit can command sufficient support in Parliament, and if MPs refuse to allow a "no-deal" Brexit, the only other option would appear to be remaining in the EU.
+If neither "soft" nor "hard" Brexit can command sufficient support in Parliament, and if MPs refuse to allow a "no-deal" Brexit, the only other option would appear to be remaining in the EU.

 Why might it work?
 Most legal experts believe the UK could suspend the process of leaving the EU if it wants to.
 EU leaders have said they would prefer the UK to remain in the bloc.
 Most business leaders believe leaving the EU would be economically disadvantageous.

 Why might it fail?
 Even the most ardent pro-Remain politicians generally accept that Britain is leaving the EU, and the debate is merely about how close a future relationship would be.
-But the Brexit process has been nothing if not unpredictable, and if no other option is on the table, there is at least a theoretical path to Britain remaining in the UK.
+But the Brexit process has been nothing if not unpredictable, and if no other option is on the table, there is at least a theoretical path to Britain remaining in the EU.

 What will happen now?